This is Care Opinion [siteRegion]. Did you want Care Opinion [usersRegionBasedOnIP]?

 It’s time that we change the current birth culture.
 In my opinion, most women don’t fit into your system’s practices and the pattern that is being set as default.
 I understand the birth trauma rates are increasing in Australia, on top of a rising rate of caesareans and inductions.
 In my opinion, it’s time to make change happen and Armadale Hospital could take the lead and show the other hospitals in Perth how they truly support midwifery and continuity of care.

-Response from Neil Cowan, Executive Director, Armadale Kalamunda Group, EMHS 17 months ago
+Response from Neil Cowan, Executive Director, Armadale Kalamunda Group, EMHS nearly 2 years ago

 Neil Cowan